-When the HSMS statement BACKUP-FILES is used in an environment with SF pubsets, it can only process SF pubsets; SM pubsets cannot be processed.
+When the HSMS statements BACKUP-FILES or BACKUP-FILE-VERSIONS are used in an environment with SF pubsets, they can only process SF pubsets; SM pubsets cannot be processed.

-When the HSMS statement BACKUP-FILES is used in an environment with SM pubsets, it is restricted to the environment in which it was called, i.e. it relates to precisely one SM pubset.
+When the HSMS statements BACKUP-FILES or BACKUP-FILE-VERSIONS are used in an environment with SM pubsets, they are restricted to the environment in which they are called, i.e. they relate to precisely one SM pubset.